Top

 After trying the solid pumpkin we took a little vote to see the consensus.
 Students gave a thumbs up or a thumbs down to show what they thought.
 Not too many thumbs up for the solid pumpkin.

 Then we moved on to trying the liquid pumpkin.
-I put a small amount of liquid pumpkin in a dixie cup and we gave it a try.
-A few more students added a thumbs up here.
+I put a small amount of liquid pumpkin in a Dixie cup and we gave it a try.
+A few more students added a thumbs-up here.

 pumpkin taste test

 We decided to see if we could turn our liquid pumpkin into something just as delicious.
-We added a little cinnamon and brown sugar, gave it a stir and were ready to try our final concoction.
+We added a little cinnamon and brown sugar, gave it a stir, and were ready to try our final concoction.
 I served up a little pumpkin on a graham cracker for our final taste test.
 Thumbs up all around!
 Almost everyone liked our pumpkin creation.

 This was a fun and hands-on way for students to see the process of heat changing the state of matter.
 The kids talked about this activity for months and I even had a mom ask for our pumpkin recipe!